Take a step back into time with a tour through the Historic Hunterfly Road Houses

 1900s Historic House

-A 2-story wood framed house that was inhabited by the Johnsons, an African American family of three generations that lived here in the 1900s.
-Visitors explore the themes of family life in the 1900s against a backdrop of increasing community diversity and national hostility towards African Americans, as well as learning about technological advances of turn-of-the-century America.
+A two-story wood framed house that was inhabited by the Johnsons, an African American family of three generations that lived here in the 1900s.
+Visitors explore the themes of family life in the 1900s against a backdrop of increasing community diversity and national hostility towards African Americans, as well as learning about technological advances of turn-of-the-century America

 1930s Historic House